Post-doc.: Stanford University (USA)

 Dengue Virus (DENV) is an enveloped RNA Virus that contains a 11 kb positive sense RNA as its genome and belongs to the family Flaviviridae.
 Despite its high clinical impact, little is known about the infectious cell entry/exit pathway.
 Recently, using live cell imaging techniques it has been shown that DENV particles are delivered to pre-existing clathrin-coated pits by diffusion along the cell surface.
 Consequently, due to membrane fusion with late endosomes, its viral content is released into the cytoplasm of host cell.
 Although earlier studies provide ample insight into the viral cell entry/exit mechanisms still the associated changes at molecular level within virus and the host cell are missing.
 I am interested in joining such missing links.
 To obtain this, different biophysical, bioimaging and biochemical techniques, like single molecule FRET, confocal FCCS, imaging FCS, anisotropy and time-resolved spectroscopy, will be used.

-My research interests include generating novel transgenic zebrafish to track physiological function by live imaging and developing zebrafish based strategies to assess nanomaterial function and their potential biomedical application in vivo.
+Dr Cathleen Teh's completed her undergraduate and post-graduate studies in National University of Singapore.
+Her research interests include generating novel transgenic zebrafish to track physiological function by live imaging and developing zebrafish based strategies to assess nanomaterial function and their potential biomedical application in vivo.

 Total publications: 35